TheRealKaup/KTech/tutorials.md

 - `OnPush` is a callback function which gets called when this object pushes another objet.
 - `OnBlocked` is a callback function which gets called when this object gets blocked (if it just moved or it was attempted to be pushed into an eventually blocking object).
 - `OnBlock` is a callback function whch gets called when this object blocks another object.
-- `lastPush` is a `Vector2D` specifying the direction of the last time it was pushed.
+- `lastPush` is a `Point` specifying the direction of the last time it was pushed.
 It is set before whenever `OnPushed` and `OnPush` are called.
 - `theOtherObject` is a pointer to an object which is set to the relevant object whenever `OnPushed`, `OnPush`, `OnBlocked` and `OnBlock` are called.
 - `theColliderIndex` is an integer which is set to the relevant index in this `Object`'s `colliders` vector whenever `OnPushed`, `OnPush`, `OnBlocked` and `OnBlock` are called.
 - `theOtherColliderIndex` is an integer which is set to the relevant index in the `theOtherObject`'s `colliders` vector whenever `OnPushed`, `OnPush`, `OnBlocked` and `OnBlock` are called.